DNS Server and Query Types Explained

 Authoritative-only DNS server

-- If it finds requested information in zone files, it provides that information to the requester.
+• If the requested information is in the zone files, it transfers that to the requester.

-- If it does not find the requested information, it checks the referral list.
+• If not, it checks the referral list.

-- If the referral list is empty, it sends an error message to the requester indicating that the requested information is not available on this server.
+• If the referral list is empty, it sends an error message to the requester indicating that the requested information does not exist on this server.

 A requester can receive three types of responses to its query from an authoritative DNS server.
-These types are the answer to the query, referral to the next DNS servers, and an error.
+These types are the answer to the query, referral to the next-level DNS servers, and an error.

-- If the authoritative DNS server does not have the requested information in its zone files as well as has no address in the referral list, it receives a 'requested information not found' error.
+• If the authoritative DNS server does not have the requested information in its zone files and has no address in the referral list, it receives a 'requested information not found' error.

 Characteristics and advantages of an authoritative-only DNS server

-- If the requested information is not available in the zone files, it provides the addresses of DNS servers configured in the referral list.
+• If the requested information is not in the zone files, it provides the addresses of DNS servers configured in the referral list.

-- If the requested information is not available in the zone files and the referral list is empty, it provides a 'requested information not found' error.
+• If the requested information is not in the zone files and the referral list is empty, it provides a 'requested information not found' error.

 Primary and secondary DNS servers